c4ffein/link-bouncer-app/README.md

 ## Installation Notes

-- macOS may cache the previous entry for the default browsers section
+- macOS may cache data linked to the previous entry for the default browsers section
 - If changes don't take effect, delete the app and try opening a link to clear the cache

 ## License